tcunningham203/readme-generator/README.md

 This is what the console looks like when the README is being generated.
 In the following screenshot, the questions have already been answered.

 ![AppScreenshot1](/assets/screenshots/WEBSITE-SCREENSHOT.png?raw=true "Screenshot of Deployed Application- Instruction Screen")

+## Usage

+Here is some information about how to use this README generator.

 ## Development
 In this section, I'll briefly discuss some of the challenges and successes with the project, as well as goals for the future.